-A: No. As long as you and the vendor are still active on ClickBank, your HopLinks will continue to work.
-The only exceptions to this are if you or the vendor have your account suspended, or if the vendor creates a list of allowed affiliates that does not include your account.
+A: No. As long as you and the seller are still active on ClickBank, your HopLinks will continue to work.
+The only exceptions to this are if you or the seller are no longer active, or if the seller creates a list of allowed affiliates that does not include your account.

-Q: If a vendor changes my commission type from rev-share to CPA, do I have to change all of my HopLinks?
+Q: If a seller changes my commission type from rev-share to CPA, do I have to change all of my HopLinks?

-A: No. Revshare and CPA are commission settings that are controlled by the vendor and do not change the HopLink whatsoever.
+A: No. Revshare and CPA are commission settings that are controlled by the seller and do not change the HopLink whatsoever.

-Q: How can I track the hops I'm receiving?
+Q: How can I track the hops (clicks) I'm receiving?

-A: You can use Analytics Reporting to track hops.
+A: You can use the Sales Analytics Report to track Hops.

 Additional Resources & Related Articles

-- KNOWLEDGE BASE ARTICLE: How do I use HopLinks?
+- KNOWLEDGE BASE: How do I use HopLinks?

-- KNOWLEDGE BASE ARTICLE: How do I create a HopLink?
+- KNOWLEDGE BASE: How do I test a HopLink?

 - KNOWLEDGE BASE: Direct Offer Tracking for Affiliates